 Mosier became best known as an apple, cherry and prunes producing area.

-The Columbia River Highway was completed through Mosier the same year, which increased tourism and travel through the area.
 The town continued to prosper until 1919 when a fire destroyed half of the downtown.
 The business of the town never fully recovered.
+The Columbia River Highway was completed through Mosier in 1921, which increased tourism and travel through the area.

 By 1921, the population had dwindled to 250 despite the productive farmlands surrounding the small community.
 People came and went over ensuing decades, and the population in 1990 was still only 244.
 But the next decade brought a 68% increase, and after the opening of the Historic Columbia River Highway State Trail in 2000, cyclist and tourist traffic surged.
 Almost 500 people called Mosier home in 2020, and it experiences substantial visitor traffic drawn by the various outdoor activities nearby.